-Payment plans and financing – A company that does not sell directly to consumers does not typically offer financing, either.
-MagikFlame, however, has invested the time it takes to make purchasing its products as stress-free as possible.
+Payment plans and financing – A company that does not sell directly to consumers do not typically offer financing, either.
+However, MagikFlame has invested the time it takes to make purchasing its products as stress-free as possible.
 Its buy now, pay later financing plan is built right into the shopping cart.
 You can get a quick answer about whether you qualify without leaving the website.

 MagikFlame products do not require maintenance or service.
 Everything is built to last through many years of trouble-free use.

-Warranty – The Hearth & Home Technologies warranty covers defective fireplace parts and replacement parts for all of its brands.
+Warranty – The Hearth & Home Technologies warranty covers all its brands’ defective fireplace parts and replacement parts.
 The warranty is only valid for products purchased from an authorized dealer.

 MagikFlame has a warranty for its own products.
 It also has a 30-day return window with a full refund.
 See the website for details.
 It does not typically replace fireplace parts because they last for the lifetime of the appliance.

-Customer service – MagikFlame customer services is available 7 days per week.
+Customer service – MagikFlame customer service is available 7 days per week.
 Knowledgeable answers to questions about installation, operation and more are always available to purchasers.